What is BRT?

 A rapid transit plan for London

 In the next 20 years, London is expected to grow by 84,000 people.
-BRT is part of a city-wide plan to give every resident choices for convenient, safe, accessible transportation.
+Rapid transit is part of a city-wide plan to give every resident choices for convenient, safe, accessible transportation.

 Dedicated bus lanes

-Travelling in dedicated lanes, BRT buses will be predictable and reliable for London’s increasing numbers of transit users, because they won’t mix with general traffic.
+Travelling in dedicated lanes, rapid transit buses will be predictable and reliable for London’s increasing numbers of transit users, because they won’t mix with general traffic.
 Dedicated lanes are also designed to benefit drivers and ease congestion, because they keep buses separate from general traffic lanes.

-The 38 BRT stops will have protected shelters and benches.
-They will be accessible and equipped with updated bus schedules and real-time information to tell you exactly where your bus is, and when it will arrive.
-Covered platforms, comfortable seating, modern lighting and heating systems, and technology charging stations are being considered as key features.
+Rapid transit stops will have protected shelters and benches.
+They will be accessible and equipped with updated bus schedules and real-time information so you’ll know where your bus is, and when it will arrive.

 Demand for bus service